 The problem with ERC20 and ERC721 standards was that they allow one smart contract to only support a single type of fungible or non-fungible token.
 So, every time you want to deploy a new token, you have to write a new smart contract.
 Besides, the above two standards do not offer a way to create semi-fungible tokens.

-Suppose a developer wants to develop an NFT game and they plan to create one fungible token to be used as the in-game currency and multiple non-fungible tokens for unique in-game assets such as skins, guns, merchandise, etc. If they use ERC20 and ERC721 standards, they would have to write new smart contracts to support every new type of asset they create.
+Suppose a developer wants to develop an NFT game.
+They plan to create one fungible token as the in-game currency and multiple non-fungible tokens for unique in-game assets such as skins, guns, merchandise, etc. If they use ERC20 and ERC721 standards, they would have to write new smart contracts to support every new type of asset they create.
 However, using ERC1155 would enable them to write just one contract to support all kinds of tokens they want to have in the game.

 Ethereum has very well propelled blockchain beyond just being a technology for secure digital money.
-And the ability to propose and establish new token standards create more room for newer use cases of the Ethereum network.
+Plus the ability to propose and establish new token standards creates more room for newer use cases of the Ethereum network.

-Thanks to this innovation, today, it is possible for an artist to create a unique token representing their art piece, it is possible for creators to represent the scarcity of their creations and monetize their work, it is possible for game developers to impart real-world value to their gamers using in-game items, and it is possible to create an entirely new, user-governed economy on the internet… something that was never thought of or worked on before.
+Thanks to this innovation, today, it is possible for an artist to create a unique token representing their art piece.
+It is possible for creators to represent the scarcity of their creations and monetize their work.
+Possible for game developers to impart real-world value to their gamers using in-game items, and it is possible to create an entirely new, user-governed economy on the internet.
+Something that was never thought of or worked on before.

 Trust yourself and keep on learning!
 If you enjoy getting to grips with crypto and blockchain, check out our highly entertaining School of Block video.